-In many ways it is a shame Rutherford was chosen for the Royal Society series.
+In many ways it is a shame Rutherford was chosen for the Royal Society series of 2010.
 His next two big centennials

 to split an atom and coincidentally the world's first successfull alchemist.
 Either or both of

-these Manchester celebrations are worthy of commemorative stamps.
+these Manchester celebrations were worthy of commemorative stamps.